-There are three types of Contingent Decisions for which a claim can be made.
+There are four types of Contingent Decisions for which a claim can be made.

-A. Opt-Outs:

-- i.
+- A. Opt-Outs: - i.
 A Member who would not have opted-out if they had been allowed to remain in the Legacy Scheme beyond their transition date, or, - ii.
-A protected Member who had not been allowed to join the 2015 Reformed Scheme from 1 April 2015. - B. Honoraria: A Member who would have chosen an Honoraria (Non Pensionable Payment) if they had remained in the Legacy Scheme. - C. Additional Service: A Member who would have purchased (more) additional service if they were in the Legacy Scheme.
+A protected Member who had not been allowed to join the 2015 Reformed Scheme from 1 April 2015. - B. Honoraria: A Member who would have chosen an Honoraria (Non-Pensionable Payment) if they had remained in the Legacy Scheme. - C. Additional Service: A Member who would have purchased (more) additional service if they were in the Legacy Scheme. - D. Transfers: - i.
+A Member who would have transferred in service from a previous pension if they were in the Legacy Scheme. - ii.
+A Member who chose to transfer (in or out) and would not have done so if they had remained in the Legacy Scheme.